Printer struggled financially right from the start

 Johann Fust, a lawyer and businessman, who had financed the last five years of Gutenberg’s work to the tune of two separate loans of 800 guilders each, won a court judgment against him.
 Fust then forced Gutenberg out of the business and engaged his foreman Peter Schoeffer as his partner.
 The partners went on to produce fine printing and created a regional recognition for Mainz as the cradle of the printing industry.

-“Documented evidence of Johann Gutenberg (1406-1468)is scant and little is known of his equipment and methods of printing.
+“Documented evidence of Johannes Gutenberg (1406-1468) is scant and little is known of his equipment and methods of printing.
 But it may be assumed that he employed some sort of compartmented trays in which to store his type,” says Fred Williams, publisher of Type & Press in 1992 article.
 “Possibly the boxes were arranged alphabetically, but undoubtedly their lay underwent modification as some letters were used more than others, requiring larger boxes to hold more characters.
 These oft-used letters were placed nearer to the type-plucking hand.”

 His type was cast from lead, antimony and tin and reportedly had 290 different symbols.
 Among the substances he used for ink included a concoction made from soot and boiled linseed oil.